241209-NET/Justin_Williams/PokemonTradeSystem.API/README.md

 ## Project members
 - Justin Williams

+## Project Requirements
+- Application must build and run.
+- Unit testing for 20% of code
+-

 ## User Stories
 - User should be able to register a new account with username and password.
 - User should be able to log into their account with their credentials.